sanct-os/TyroneAI-RobloxVC/README.md

 Ensure your microphone and speakers/headphones are correctly set as input and output devices in Windows.
 Step 10: Configure Roblox Audio
 Adjust Roblox Output:
-To communicate with Jerome privately, set Roblox’s output to your headphones.
+To communicate with Tyrone privately, set Roblox’s output to your headphones.
 To allow others to communicate with Jerome, keep Roblox’s output set to VoiceMeeter Input.
 Follow these steps to set up and run Jerome with VoiceMeeter Banana and VB Virtual Audio Cable.
 Make sure all devices are correctly configured and tested for optimal performance.